billba/topical/docs/prompts.md

 When you invoke a prompt you optionally supply arguments.
 These are made available to the `prompter` as `this.state.args`.

-When the prompt completes, it returns the following to the parent Topic's `onChildReturn` method as `child.return`:
+When the prompt completes, it returns the following to the parent Topic's `onChildEnd` method as `child.return`:

 * `args`: the (optional) arguments supplied when you invoked the prompt
 * `result`: if successful, the result of the last call to the validator.
 If unsuccessful (the user exceeded `maxTurns`), { reason: 'too_many_attempts' }